awslabs/aws-lambda-rust-runtime/README.md

 You can find the `bootstrap` binary for your function under the `target/lambda` directory.

 #### 2.2.
-Deploying with cargo-lambda
+Deploying with Cargo Lambda

-You can use `cargo-lambda` for simple function deployments.
 Once you've built your code with one of the options described earlier, use the `deploy` subcommand to upload your function to AWS:

 ```bash
 cargo lambda deploy \